itzmechandruganeshan/itzmechandruganeshan/README.md

 ## 🏆 **Achievements**

-- Contributed to multiple open-source projects.
+- Contributed to open-source project.
 - Developed state-of-the-art models for healthcare and AI research.
 - Consistently improving and sharing knowledge through collaborations.